 Remove the silver weights from the cart and turn the wooden block under the foot so that that end of the air track is raised up even more.
 Repeat your measurements of velocity and calculations of acceleration from Part 2 for this greater incline.
-Record your findings in two data tables.
+Record your findings in a data table as before.